mattvickery/greendot-db/README.md

 A sample JPA setup and configuration using:

-  Hibernate as a persistence provider
+  Hibernate as a persistence provider,
-  Spring for declarative transaction handling Foundation DAO classes as a basis for repository handling.
-  Criteria API queries in the foundation DAO classes.
+  Spring for declarative transaction handling, Foundation DAO classes as a basis for repository handling, Criteria API queries in the foundation DAO classes.

 Maven Dependencies